Donna Vekić career statistics

-This is a list of the main career statistics of Croatian tennis player Donna Vekić who got more recognized for her results in singles events.
-Her breakthrough came in 2019 when she reached her first quarterfinal at a Grand Slam championship, at the US Open what brought her in the top 20 of the WTA rankings.
-In her prize collection, she has three WTA Tour singles titles, as well as five singles titles and one doubles title on the ITF Circuit.
+Donna Vekić is a Croatian tennis player, accomplished in singles.
+Her breakthrough came in 2019 when she reached her first quarterfinal at a Grand Slam championship, at the US Open, which brought her into the top 20 of the WTA rankings.
+In her prize collection, she has four WTA Tour singles titles, as well as five singles titles and one doubles title on the ITF Circuit.
 In addition, she has played one Premier-level tournament, the 2019 St. Petersburg Ladies' Trophy, as the biggest final of her career.
 She also has played in national competitions for Croatia including Fed Cup and Olympic Games.
-At the 2020 Tokyo Olympics, she made her biggest win so far, defeating world No. 3, Aryna Sabalenka.
+At the 2020 Tokyo Olympics, she scored her biggest match win so far, defeating world No. 3, Aryna Sabalenka, in the second round.
 She used to be Croatian number one a couple of times.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.